danrobdean/SmartFin/financial-smart-contract/readme.md

 ### Testing the smart contract

-To test the smart contract, run `test.sh` from this directory.
-This will run any unit tests (defined with `pwasm-test`) and js integration tests.
+To test the smart contract, run `test.sh -rs` from this directory.
+This will run any unit tests (defined with `pwasm-test`).

+To test the smart contract on the blockchain, run the development blockchain as described below, and then run `test.sh -js` from this directory.

+To run both sets of tests, run the development blockchain and execute `test.sh` from this directory.

 ### Running the development blockchain